-The Federation of Chinese Medicine and Acupuncture Societies of Australia Ltd (FCMA) has more than two decades of history.
-With its headquarters in Melbourne, the FCMA is a national Chinese medicine organisation incorporated by guarantee with more than 700 members.
-The FCMA has branches in Victoria, New South Wales, Queensland, the Australian Capital Territory, South Australia and Western Australia.
-Each branch of the FCMA has independent administration and has a committee with a President, Secretary, Treasurer and Academic Panel.
-Each branch has autonomy, but the standard of membership, public relations, health funds recognition, government lobbying and other important matters are regulated by the Federation.
+The Federation of Chinese Medicine & Acupuncture Societies of Australia Ltd (FCMA) was established and incorporated on 10 March 1991 as an affiliation of six Chinese medicine associations in Victoria, New South Wales, Queensland, South Australia, Western Australia and Australian Capital Territory.
+FCMA was registered as a non-for-profit company limited by guarantee on 8 May 2003 under the Corporations Act 2001.
+Members of the FCMA are those members of all branches in the states or territories which are formally part of the FCMA.
+All FCMA members are bound by the FCMA Constitution.
+The FCMA has uniform national standards in relation to membership criteria, continuing professional development (CPD) requirements, code of practice, senior First Aid requirement, professional indemnity insurance requirement, and formal disciplinary procedures which apply to all state and territory-based branches of the FCMA and FCMA members.
 All practitioner members hold a minimum of a Chinese medicine bachelor degree or the equivalent and are bound by a high standard Code of Ethics.
 CHOICE Magazine recommended the FCMA as a reliable professional organisation representing Chinese medicine practitioners.
 The FCMA has been recognised by nearly 40 private health funds as providers of Chinese medicine services, allowing fund member rebates.
 Seminars and social networking events are organised regularly by branches and the FCMA has hosted international or national conferences annually.

 Professor Tzi Chiang Lin has been re-elected annually as the national President of the FCMA since 1991.
 Under the leadership of Professor Lin and his team mates, the FCMA aims to promote the professional and social status of Chinese herbal medicine practitioners and acupuncturists (CM practitioners) in Australia and ensures the protection of patients as well as CM practitioners' interests.
 Several strategies for the development of Chinese medicine in Australia were developed when the FCMA was established.
 Two of those strategies have been implemented: the development of Chinese medicine undergraduate and postgraduate courses in the Australian tertiary education system and the statutory regulation of the Chinese medicine profession.
 We should be very proud of these achievements.